uwmadisonieee/Tutorials/Host your own website/Workshop_Guide.md

 - Open terminal and get to directory of website
 - Make sure you have node by running `python --version`
+- Python 2
 	- Run `python -m SimpleHTTPServer`
 		- it will defaut at port 8000
 	- To change to a different port, for instance, port 9001
 		- run `python -m SimpleHTTPServer 9001`
+- Python 3
+	- Run `python -m http.server`

 ### NodeJS